MAIL FORWARDING IN GERMANY – SEND POST TO YOUR NEW ADDRESS

 5) You don’t want to miss any important letters

-German mail forwarding services helps ensure that you won’t miss any important letters in the post.
+German mail forwarding services help ensure that you won’t miss any important letters in the post.

 6) Moving is hard and you should do what you can to reduce the stress

-Moving is never fun and if there’s something you can do to reduce your stress anxiety levels, you should go for it.
+Moving is hard and if there’s something you can do to reduce your stress and anxiety levels, you should go for it.

-Having your mail forwarded in is just one way to do so.
+Having your mail forwarded is just one way to do so.

 How Do You Forward Your Mail In Germany?

 Deutsche Post offers mail forwarding services to private customers for 6 months or 12 months, with the option to extend as needed.